DanielJames0302/data_preprocess/README.md

 Details about following files:
 - `process_point_cloud` file generate point cloud based on the depth and rgb provided from the dataset
 - `ground_segment_all_frames` help detect points that are recognized as the ground and segment them using a different color.
-This will segment the pointcloud of all frame and merge them together in a single visualization.
+This will segment the pointcloud of all frames and merge them together in a single visualization.
 - `ground_ptn` file help help detect points that are recognized as the ground in a single frame.